 Gifts of appreciated securities can provide special tax advantages: you may completely avoid capital gains taxes; and the fair market value of the stock may be claimed as a charitable deduction on your income tax, up to 30 percent of adjusted gross income for those who itemize, with a five-year carryover.

-The simplest way to make a gift of stock is to instruct your broker or banker to transfer it to the University of Kentucky College of Agriculture.
+The simplest way to make a gift of stock is to instruct your broker or banker to transfer it to the University of Kentucky College of Agriculture, Food and Environment.
 The broker should be asked to contact the University's Development Office to determine whether the University wishes to keep the stock or sell it.
 Or, if you have the stock certificates in your possession, you may send them by registered mail, unsigned, to the University of Kentucky; in a separately mailed envelope, send a stock power form signed by you in the presence of your broker or banker.

 Instructing your agent to reissue the stock in our name often causes a delay.
 This can be a problem when a year-end gift is involved, since the delay could result in a different valuation than intended.

 Gifts of Real Estate

 Gifts of homes, farms and other real property can receive the same tax treatment as gifts of securities: no capital gains tax plus deductibility at fair market value.
 Usually, the University of Kentucky will accept gifts of real estate if there are no restrictions placed on selling the property, although some real property is highly desirable for long-term research and educational programs.